JiaruiFeng/KP-GNN/README.md

 --kernel=spd
 --kernel=gd
 ```
-Use different number of hop:
+Use different numbers of hop:
 ```
 --K=6
 ```